Pagosa Springs to Denver Routes and Fun Stops

 Fairplay is another town along 285 that is worth stopping.
 This small, mountainy town feels a little isolated, but has great things to explore as you drive through Colorado.

 While in Fairplay, visit South Park.
-This isn’t the TV show that probably just jumped into your head, but the name the town has gone back and forth on since the 1800’s.
+This isn’t the TV show that probably just jumped into your head, but the name this town has gone back and forth on since the 1800’s.

 Fairplay started as Fair Play, a mining town, that later changed its name to South Park.
 Then to Fairplay years later.